Surrealism- Introduction

 What is Surrealism?

-Surrealism is an art movement, and the Surrealism artist tries to express cultural study through Surrealism oils artworks.
+Surrealism is an art movement, and the Surrealism artist tries to express artistic thought through Surrealism paintings/artworks.

 Why is Surrealism still popular today?

-These Movement oils show the fashionability of this art style.
-Salvador Dali, André Breton, and René Magritte are other factors of its fashionability.
+These Surrealism paintings show the popularity of this art style.
+Salvador Dali, André Breton, and René Magritte are other factors of its popularity.

 What do you think about Surrealism?

-You would get the depth of this art style, through Surrealism artworks, artists try to emphasize on the free inflow of expression.
+You would get the depth of this art style, through Surrealism artworks, artists try to emphasize on the free flow of expression.

 What are the features of Surrealism?

-This art style is trendy; Surrealism surfaced in 1920 as a/ an Surrealism movement when there was cultural standoff among European countries.
+This art style is trendy; Surrealism emerged in 1920 as a/an Surrealism movement when there was artistic standoff among European countries.

 Surrealism- 5 topmost artists